aabbtree77/tensors/index.md

     <div style="font-size: 1rem; margin-top: 1rem; margin-bottom: 1rem;">Last Update: April 12, 2025</div>
 </div>

 Donn G. Shankland shows how to define tensor fields and their spin content.
 He provides a higher-spin field theory alternative to the Fierz - Pauli, Bargmann - Wigner, Gelfand, Joos - Weinberg, and other formalisms.
-A good thing about Shankland's theory is that it does not mix tensors and spinors with operators, matrices, and group theory.
+A strong feature of Shankland's theory is that it does not mix tensors and spinors with operators, matrices, and group theory.

 ## Defining a Tensor

 A tensor is anything that transforms like a tensor, see e.g. [Kay (1988)](https://kishorekoduvayur.wordpress.com/wp-content/uploads/2017/12/schaums-tensor-calculus-238.pdf).
 The main thing about tensors is that one must unlearn linear and multilinear algebra.
-One must forget about column and row vectors, transposes, matrices, Kronecker products.
-I repeat, the trick is not to sit on two chairs at the same time (Bourbaki vs physics).
+One must forget about column and row vectors, transposes, matrices, Kronecker products, wedge products, differential forms...
+I repeat, the trick is not to sit on several chairs at the same time.

 Instead of columns and rows, we have contravariant and covariant indices connected with the index raising with the metric tensor.

 The metric tensor is a quadratic form for the infinitesimal displacements.
-One can also see it as something that takes two vectors and outputs a number, or the structure with two vector slots.
-Setting one slot to a vector produces a covector, i.e. the ability to lower the index.
+One can also see it as something that takes two vectors and outputs a number.
+Moreover, it is the structure with two vector slots.
+Setting one slot to a vector and leaving the other empty produces a covector, i.e. the ability to lower the index.

-Another very tricky thing is that one can compose tensors with non-tensors to obtain new tensors.
+Another very tricky moment is that one can compose tensors with non-tensors to obtain new tensors.
 Nobody knows what these primitives are as they come from different places: $\epsilon_{ijkl}$, $\sigma_{i}$, $\gamma_{i}$, $p_{\alpha}$, $\partial_{ij}$, $A_{i}$, $\Gamma_{ijk}$...
 [G. B. Gurevich (1964)](https://archive.org/details/bwb_KS-459-263) and [P. Cvitanovic (2008)](https://birdtracks.eu/PUPlink.htm) may shed some dim light here.

 ## [Never Mind the Kronecker](https://www.amazon.com/Never-Mind-Beethoven-Vol-1/dp/B00008ENM4)

+Unlearning is essential.
 Reductionism to matrices is counter-productive.
 It is tempting to define a tensor as a weighted sum of the Kronecker product of vectors:

 $$
 \begin{align}